harshinipydipalli/-E-commerce-SaaS-Analytics/README.md

 This project demonstrates a complete **E-commerce & SaaS Analytics pipeline** using multiple related tables.
 The goal is to transform raw transactional, user, and product data into actionable business insights.
 ---

+This project allows companies to **understand user behavior, product performance, and revenue trends** for making data-driven decisions.

 ## **Dataset Overview**

 The project uses the following tables: